How to Apply

 - 501c3 nonprofit organizations are NOT eligible to apply.

-- Projects may not be a part of the primary programming of an established 501c3 nonprofit arts organization.
+- Projects may not be a part of the primary programming of an established arts organization.

-- Funded projects must be completed by June 30, 2023.
-For projects or programs that are a part of existing venues or larger projects, the work supported by Alternative Exposure should be completed by this date.
+- Funded projects must be started after November 1, 2022 and completed by June 30, 2024.
+For projects that are a part of an ongoing program, the work supported by Alternative Exposure should be completed by this date.

 - Applicants may be a lead organizer on more than one application, however, in these cases only one of their projects may be selected for funding.

-- Applicants that have received Alternative Exposure grants from Rounds 1-11 (2007-2017) are eligible to apply again as lead organizers if the first project was successfully completed and the final report was submitted to Southern Exposure.
-Recipients of Alternative Exposure Emergency Grants in 2020 are eligible to apply for this round of project-based funding.
+- Applicants that have received Alternative Exposure grants from Rounds 1-12 (2007-2018) are eligible to apply again as lead organizers if the first project was successfully completed and the final report was submitted to Southern Exposure.
+Recipients of Alternative Exposure Emergency Grants (Round 14) in 2020 are eligible to apply for this round of project-based funding.

 REVIEW PROCESS AND SELECTION CRITERIA